BitMiracle/Docotic.Pdf.Samples/Samples/Security/README.md

 # Security
-This group contains samples that show how to protect your PDF documents with password and how to disallow specific operations with produced documents.
+This group contains samples that show how to protect your PDF documents with passwords or certificates.
+There are also samples for how to disallow specific operations with produced documents.

 Don't miss [all other samples](/Samples).